 The Company manages its liquidity risk by evaluating working capital availability and forecasting cash flows from operations and anticipated investing and financing activities.
-At December 31, 2021, the Company has a cash balance of \$188 (December 31, 2020 - \$1,778) and working capital of negative \$3,388 (December 31, 2020 - negative \$1,816).
+At December 31, 2022, the Company has a cash balance of \$843 (December 31, 2021 - \$188) and working capital (current assets less current liabilities) of negative \$4,431 (December 31, 2021 - negative \$3,388).
+The Company's liquidity is dependent on management's ability to successfully secure sales with upfront payments, and / or obtain additional financing.